optimusprimeyy/GBRAD/README.md

 by generating adaptive granular-balls, and the multi-granularity information represented by granular-balls with different sizes can reflect the data distribution characteristics of the corresponding region.
 Secondly, the granular-balls are used to fit the samples for constructing a state transfer matrix in Random walk.
 Then, the steady-state distribution is generated using iterative computation and is normalized as the degree of anomaly for each granular-ball.
 Finally, the anomaly score for each sample is computed by relating the anomaly degree of each granular-ball to the samples it covers.
 Comparative experiments show that the proposed anomaly detection method performs well on multiple datasets, demonstrating its feasibility and superiority in practical applications.
-The code is publicly available online at [https://github.com/optimusprimeyy/GBRAD](https://github.com/optimusprimeyy/GBRAD).

 ## Framework
 ![image](Paper/GBframework.png)